dfelinto/blender-manual/manual/sculpt_paint/sculpting/tools/smooth.rst

    Smooth
       Smooths the surface of the mesh by decreasing the difference between creases and valleys.
    Enhance Details
-      Sharps details on the surface of the mesh by intensifying the difference between creases and valleys.
+      Sharpens details on the surface of the mesh by intensifying the difference between creases and valleys.

 .. _bpy.types.Brush.smooth_deform_type: